24pullrequests/24pullrequests/Readme.md

 rbenv global 2.7.5
 ```

 Next, you'll need to make sure that you have PostgreSQL installed.
-This can be
-done easily on OSX using [Homebrew](http://mxcl.github.io/homebrew/) or by using [http://postgresapp.com](http://postgresapp.com).
+This can be done easily on macOS using [Homebrew](https://brew.sh) or by using [https://postgresapp.com](https://postgresapp.com).
 Please see these [further instructions for installing Postgres via Homebrew](http://www.mikeball.us/blog/setting-up-postgres-with-homebrew/).

 ```bash
 brew install postgres